NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 ### Complete the Responsibility Contract

 Go to http://makerspace.ucsd.edu/access/responsibility.php and follow the instructions.
-Print the completion page as a pdf called `responsibility.pdf,` commit it to your repo.
+Print the completion page (it says something like "YOU PASSED!") to a pdf called `responsibility.pdf,` commit it to your repo.

 ### Fill Out The Self Evaluation